Greenpeace – The Album: Background

 Greenpeace – The Album was inspired by two similar multi-artist musical projects compiled in Denmark and West Germany.
 According to Greenpeace activist Tom Campbell, the UK project was conceived as a relatively minor undertaking, but "the thing snowballed, with more and more acts volunteering songs for the record."
 Explaining their support in a 1985 interview, Suggs and Carl Smyth of Madness said that they admired the activists' boldness in dealing directly with environmental problems around the world; Suggs said: "Greenpeace are ecologists but they do things.
 They don't have debates, they don't have marches, they just do things."

 The majority of the sixteen contributions to the album were previously released songs and, in some cases, had become chart hits.
 An exception was "Push and Shove" by Hazel O'Connor and Chris Thompson, which was recorded for the compilation and produced by Haydn Bendall, who also oversaw technical coordination for the album.
 Also exclusive to the 1985 release, George Harrison remixed his 1981 track "Save the World" and recorded a new vocal with the lyrics tailored more to Greenpeace's cause.
 The Pretenders' contribution, "Show Me", was a live version of their 1984 single, recorded in Detroit.

 Video release and sequel

 The album was followed by a home video compilation, titled Greenpeace: Non-Toxic Video Hits, which included videos for many of the songs from the album.
 The release took place on 5 December 1985 in the UK and 16 April 1986 in the US.

 A second fundraising album, Greenpeace: Rainbow Warriors, was released in the summer of 1989.
-Among its 31 tracks were further contributions from Peter Gabriel, the Pretenders and the Eurythmics.
+Among its 31 tracks were further contributions from Peter Gabriel, U2, R.E.M, and Grateful Dead.
+The album was first released in March 1989 through the Melodiya record label in the Soviet Union, where four million copies of the album were pressed and later distributed.
+According to the San Francisco Chronicle, it was the "first Western pop album to be widely distributed in the Soviet Union".
+Three months later, Geffen Records released the album in North America.
+Proceeds from albums sales were directed to Greenpeace.